story-of-data/CNN-Pneumonia-Detection/README.md

 - The learning rate for the model training is scheduled with an exponential decay.
 - The model is compiled using the RMSprop optimizer and binary cross-entropy as the loss function.

-## Graphs/Figures

-- A count plot is present in the notebook which visualizes the distribution of the "PNEUMONIA" and "NORMAL" classes.
-- Two graphs are plotted to compare training and validation accuracy, as well as training and validation loss.

 ## Other Details